Skip to main content

 The social dimension also serves an in-store promotion strategy objective that pure loyalty mechanics do not easily address: attracting new shoppers.
 Existing customers who participate and share the campaign expose it to their social networks, some of whom will be shopping centre visitors who have not yet developed a habit of visiting a specific destination.
 That kind of passive awareness is difficult to buy and easy to generate through well-designed participatory promotions.

 The model for shopping centres is well-established.
-Shoppers register for the programme via a dedicated app or text-based sign-up.
+Shoppers register for the program via a dedicated app or text-based sign-up.
 Once registered, they earn points or rewards for visits, for spend at participating tenants, for completing specific actions such as downloading a new tenant's app or attending a centre event.
 Rewards accumulate over time and are redeemed against future purchases, entry to exclusive events, or access to offers not available to non-members.

 Kohl's in the United States offers a well-documented example of how this can be executed at scale.
-Their mobile loyalty programme uses promo codes and mobile web coupons, keeping the mechanic simple enough to drive high adoption while still delivering genuinely personalised offers to members based on their purchase history.
-The result is a programme that creates ongoing engagement rather than spikes of interest around individual campaigns.
+Their mobile loyalty program uses promo codes and mobile web coupons, keeping the mechanic simple enough to drive high adoption while still delivering genuinely personalised offers to members based on their purchase history.
+The result is a program that creates ongoing engagement rather than spikes of interest around individual campaigns.

 For shopping centres in Ireland, the operational key is keeping the registration process frictionless and ensuring the reward proposition is strong enough to sustain engagement after the initial sign-up.
-A programme that requires too much effort for too little reward will see rapid drop-off in active participation, leaving the centre with a large registered database and low actual engagement.
+A program that requires too much effort for too little reward will see rapid drop-off in active participation, leaving the centre with a large registered database and low actual engagement.

 No single promotional mechanic works for every centre in every market context.
 The right choice depends on the specific commercial objective, the shopper profile, the tenant mix, and the technology infrastructure already in place.

 Many of the best-performing shopping centre promotion ideas combine more than one mechanic.
-A receipt recognition campaign that feeds into a loyalty programme, with social sharing amplifying both, creates a layered promotional architecture that addresses footfall, spend, retention, and awareness simultaneously.
+A receipt recognition campaign that feeds into a loyalty program, with social sharing amplifying both, creates a layered promotional architecture that addresses footfall, spend, retention, and awareness simultaneously.

 If you manage a shopping centre or retail destination in Ireland and want to explore which promotional mechanics would work best for your specific context, speak to the Brandfire team.
 We have been designing and running in-store promotion strategies for retail destinations since 2012 and can help identify the right approach for your objectives and budget.